Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 Statistical analysis, data presentation and use

 Initial analysis by ANOVA evaluated location effects and treatment interactions in advance of regression analysis.
 Data was converted to relative yield in the case of soybean yield (% of maximum, calculated within site replicates) and % reduction from control (suppression) for GTRW.
-Ultimately, these transformations reduced variability between sites due to inherent differences in yield potential and weed pressure while maintaining relational integrity within sites, resulting in improved estimates of variable responses.
+These transformations reduced variability between sites due to inherent differences in yield potential and weed pressure while maintaining relational integrity within sites, resulting in improved estimates of variable responses.

-Rye AGB and canopy data will be submitted to the UW-Madison Dept. of Soil Science for inclusion in the SnapPlus Nutrient Management (NM) Planning software database.
+Rye AGB and canopy data were submitted to the UW-Madison Dept. of Soil and Environmental Science for inclusion in the SnapPlus Nutrient Management (NM) Planning software database.
 SnapPlus is Wisconsin’s official NM planning program and uses this data to estimate soil and nutrient loss based on agronomic practices.
 Inclusion of more cover crop conservation performance data should improve estimates of sediment and nutrient loss reductions associated with cover use.
 In turn, this could improve gains in “water quality” trading agreements, increasing income for participating farms.

 Site specific precipitation data was collected from local reporting stations in the Community Collaborative Rain Hail and Snow (CoCoRaHS, https://www.cocorahs.org/) network.
 Both reporting sites (WI-WW-027 and WI-JF-10) are maintained by cooperators and all trial sites were located within one mile of a reporting station.
 Climate data from the NOAA National Weather Service Field Office at Sullivan, WI (https://www.weather.gov/mkx/, 42.96793, -88.54920) was used for current and 20-year (2001-2021) mean growing degree day (GDD) accumulation as well as 20-year precipitation means from which departures were calculated.